fsdrw08/helm-charts/template/CHART_NAME/README.md

 externalDatabase.port=3306
 ```

-### Ingress

-%%IF NEEDED%%

-This chart provides support for Ingress resources.
-If you have an ingress controller installed on your cluster, such as [nginx-ingress-controller](https://github.com/bitnami/charts/tree/main/bitnami/nginx-ingress-controller) or [contour](https://github.com/bitnami/charts/tree/main/bitnami/contour) you can utilize the ingress controller to serve your application.

-To enable Ingress integration, set `ingress.enabled` to `true`.
-The `ingress.hostname` property can be used to set the host name.
-The `ingress.tls` parameter can be used to add the TLS configuration for this host.
-It is also possible to have more than one host, with a separate TLS configuration for each host.
-[Learn more about configuring and using Ingress](https://docs.bitnami.com/kubernetes/apps/%%CHART_NAME%%/configuration/configure-use-ingress/).

-### TLS secrets

-The chart also facilitates the creation of TLS secrets for use with the Ingress controller, with different options for certificate management.
-[Learn more about TLS secrets](https://docs.bitnami.com/kubernetes/apps/%%CHART_NAME%%/administration/enable-tls/).

-### %%OTHER_SECTIONS%%

-## Persistence

-The [Bitnami %%CHART_NAME%%](https://github.com/bitnami/containers/tree/main/bitnami/%%CHART_NAME%%) image stores the %%CHART_NAME%% data and configurations at the `/bitnami` path of the container.
-Persistent Volume Claims are used to keep the data across deployments.
-[Learn more about persistence in the chart documentation](https://docs.bitnami.com/kubernetes/apps/%%CHART_NAME%%/configuration/chart-persistence/).

 ### Additional environment variables

 In case you want to add extra environment variables (useful for advanced operations like custom init scripts), you can use the `extraEnvVars` property.